surajmathew/surajmathew/README.md

 <!-- Profile Headlines -->

 I'm a Product Manager at heart and an amateur coder by passion.
 I love learning new stuff and helping people by teaching what I learn and fuelling their passion.
-I worked with databases and data all through my professional career thus far.
+I have a proven track record in developing innovative product and analytical solutions across IT, BFSI, and various other industries.
+My expertise lies in steering product life cycles from concept to launch, excelling in strategic planning, and transforming complex market data and customer insights into actionable product features.
+My interests and research areas are around strategy, product management, data science, data quality, data governance, data literacy, and data democratization.

+Outside of work, I’m a dog lover, oarsman and swimmer.

 [My Data Science Portfolio - UT Austin McCombs School of Business](https://eportfolio.mygreatlearning.com/suraj-mathew-thomas)